ayuspoudel/Shell-Scripting-Projects/AWS-Github-API-Integration-Shell-Script/README.md

-Here's a sample README file for your GitHub project:

----

 # GitHub API Integration Shell Script

 This project is a Bash script designed to interact with the GitHub API.
 The primary functionality of the script is to list all users who have read access (i.e., pull permissions) to a specific repository.
 This can be particularly useful for repository administrators who want to audit or review the access permissions of their collaborators.